Charlie Chaplin Filmography Continued

 Charlie

 and Scraps visit a lunch wagon run by Syd Chaplin.
-The broke

 Charlie